An EFT origin of Secluded Dark Matter: Introduction

-Recently, a mechanism for the freeze-out of thermal DM has been proposed in~\cite{ Kramer:2020sbb}, where the relic abundance is determined solely by the co-annihilation of the DM with such a lighter species `$a$', via the process $DM \, a \to a \, a$.
+Another mechanism for the freeze-out of thermal DM has been proposed in~\cite{ Kramer:2020sbb}, where the relic abundance is determined solely by the co-annihilation of the DM with such a lighter species `$a$', via the process $DM \, a \to a \, a$.
 Some other co-annihilation processes have been discussed in detail in references~\cite{Garny:2017rxs, Kim:2019udq, DAgnolo:2019zkf}.

 However, it is possible that, in the early Universe, the DM could never reach a thermal equilibrium if it had very feeble interactions with particles in the thermal bath.
 Under such circumstances, the so-called freeze-in mechanism~\cite{Hall:2009bx, Bernal:2017kxu, Belanger:2023azf} could come into play which might still give rise to the observed DM relic abundance.
 Alternatively, it is also possible that a particle DM is an SM singlet and it resides inside a dark sector (DS) which remains thermally decoupled (secluded) from the visible sector (VS).
 However, a strong conversion process inside the DS allows the DM to reach an internal thermal equilibrium~\cite{Pappadopulo:2016pkp, Cheung:2010gj, Chu:2011be, hambye:2019, Evans:2019vxr, Du:2020avz, Krnjaic:2017tio, Berger:2018xyd, Ghosh:2022asg}.
 In that case, evolutions of the DS temperature ($T_D$) and the VS temperature ($T$) turn out to be significantly different~\cite{Pappadopulo:2016pkp, Cheung:2010gj, Evans:2019vxr, Du:2020avz, Krnjaic:2017tio, Ganguly:2022qxs}.
 The ratio $\frac{T_D}{T}$ crucially depends on how the DS particles were originally produced.
 In the case of a minimal secluded DS scenario, the DM depletes through annihilation to itself via DM number-changing self-interaction processes~\cite{Buen-Abad:2018mas, Ghosh:2022asg}.
-In a scenario with a non-minimal secluded sector, the DM annihilates into lighter DS states via $\textit{DM} \,\, \textit{DM} \to a \, a$ scattering process where `$a$' (the mediator particle) is the lighter DS particle, and possesses feeble couplings to the VS particles\footnote{The process, $DM \, a \to a \, a $, where `$a$' is the lighter DS species, has been discussed in reference~\cite{Berlin:2017ife}.}\cite{Pospelov:2007mp, Cheung:2010gj, Tapadar:2021kgw}.
+In a scenario with a non-minimal secluded sector, the DM annihilates into lighter DS states via $\textit{DM} \,\, \textit{DM} \to a \, a$ scattering process where `$a$' (the mediator particle) is the lighter DS particle, and possesses feeble couplings to the VS particles \footnote{The process, $DM \, a \to a \, a$, where `$a$' is the lighter DS species, has been discussed in reference~\cite{Berlin:2017ife}.}\cite{Pospelov:2007mp, Cheung:2010gj, Tapadar:2021kgw}.